School Improvement Bond 2014

 - Constructed/renovated and opened Picture Rocks Elementary School K-6 school in Picture Rocks community, fall 2016.

-- Purchase classroom technology to ensure students and teachers have a 21st century learning environment that inspires them to achieve academic and personal excellence.
+- Purchased classroom technology to ensure students and teachers have a 21st century learning environment that inspires them to achieve academic and personal excellence.
 Through the Engage project all students and teachers have access to assigned mobile devices providing a 1:1 learning environment.

-- Purchase new classroom furniture.
+- Purchased new classroom furniture.
 Through the Engage project all students and teachers have access to new collaborative and configurable classroom furniture providing a modern learning environment which supports instruction in the classroom.